-Patrick Surry, chief data scientist at Hopper, says “the decreases are driven by lower fuel prices, which account for a third of expenses for a typical airline; the entrance of low-cost carriers like Frontier, Southwest, and JetBlue into different markets; and the unbundling of services, which might mean you’re paying more in add-ons than you were for the all-inclusive flight three years ago.”
+Patrick Surry, the chief data scientist at Hopper, attributes these decreases to several factors.
+Firstly, lower fuel prices, which constitute a third of the typical airline expenses, are contributing to the reduction.
+Additionally, the presence of budget-friendly carriers like Frontier, Southwest, and JetBlue entering various markets is putting pressure on competitors to lower their prices.
+Lastly, the unbundling of services means that nowadays, you might end up paying more for add-ons than you would have for an all-inclusive flight three years ago.

-If you’re planning on traveling with the whole family, Surry recommends purchasing tickets more than a month in advance for the best prices and availability.
-Make sure you do your homework.
-It might seem great to fly from Boston to Orlando for $249, but you could be missing out on the best deal if you have to pay for two additional checked suitcases filled with all the gifts from the grandparents.
+If you’re planning a family trip, Surry recommends booking tickets more than a month in advance for the best prices and availability.
+But exercise caution and do your research.
+Opting for that $249 flight from Boston to Orlando might seem tempting, but it could cost you more in the long run if you have to pay for two extra checked suitcases crammed with gifts from the grandparents.

 While Hopper’s price predictions are primarily for domestic flights, Surry suggests that August is also an excellent time to explore international travel.
 Thanks to the favorable exchange rate for the U.S. dollar, that European vacation you’ve been yearning for could finally be within reach at an attractive price.

 So, if you have plans to embark on a journey in the upcoming months, it’s wise to snag those tickets sooner rather than later.
 It’s a smart move!
 Stay savvy in your travels!